Next meeting : 13th of September 2010 : Paul Mellor : Digital Photograph Editing

 4. Subscriptions

-The annual subscription for the forthcoming year shall be decided at the Annual General Meeting and be based on a recommendation by the outgoing Committee.
+The annual subscription for the forthcoming year shall be decided at the AGM, or at an EGM; and be based on a recommendation by the Committee.

-All subscriptions shall be due and payable after the Annual General Meeting.
-Members in arrears have no voting rights.
+All subscriptions shall be due on, and memberships shall run from, the 1st of April.
+Subscriptions may be paid at the April meeting, but Members in arrears have no voting rights.

 The financial year shall run from 1 April to 31 March.
 Members joining during the year shall pay pro rata rounded up to the nearest pound.